* Bank of England policymakers edge away from rate hike

-The gap between the two benchmarks tightened to 70 basis points on Thursday, heading back towards 65 basis points reached in mid-July which was the narrowest in nearly 11 months.
+On Thursday, the gap between the German and British benchmarks tightened to 70 basis points, not far from the 65 basis points reached in mid-July, which was the narrowest in nearly 11 months.

 For its part, the U.S. Federal Reserve may in the coming months announce steps to trim its massive balance sheet.

-San Francisco Fed President John Williams said on Wednesday that the U.S. economy will likely be strong enough for such a move in September.
+San Francisco Fed President John Williams said on Wednesday that the U.S. economy was likely to be strong enough for such a move in September.

 At the auctions, France sold over 6 billion euros of bonds while Spain sold over 4 billion euros of bonds.